AntoineGS/Vi4D/README.md

 - Right-click the 'Vi4D.bpl' entry in the project view
 - Click on 'Install'

+### IDE Action

+It is highly recommended to add the included command to a toolbar so that you can activate/deactivate the plugin, as well as see what more you are in.

+- Right-click on your IDE toolbar and click `customize`
+- Go to the `Commands` tab
+- In the `Tools` category, local the new `Command`
+- Drag and drop it on an existing toolbar, and voila!

 ## Debugging

 Ensure the `Host application` under `Project Options` is set to your `bds.exe` path and run the bpl in debug mode.